-- I like the idea of guerilla marketing: Attorneys who advertise on TV are often nice folks, and often do know something about Social Security law, but don’t necessarily know anything about Social Security disability law.
-My hope is that this website shows that I do, and that it will incline you to hire me if you live in the Carolinas.
+- We like the idea of guerilla marketing: My hope is that this website shows that I do, and that it will incline you to hire our firm.

-If you want to thank me, do one of these things:
+If you want to thank us for whatever help this website is to you, do one of these things:

 - Brag on our law firm and our web site if we have done a good turn for you, and

-- Encourage people with websites to link, with questions to ask, and with Social Security problems in the Carolinas, or Worker’s Compensation problems in South Carolina, to call or come by out firm.
+- Encourage people with websites to link, with questions to ask, and with Social Security problems in the Carolinas, to call or come by out firm.

 Our goal in our practice is to handle each person’s disability claim well and fairly, to win every claim that should be won.
 We are not perfect and do not always succeed, but, if we can develop a sound theory of disability, we will take every reasonable step to prevail in your case.

 We handle every case as a team.
 Each lawyer in our firm has studied Social Security law for years, and each of us has his or her strengths.
-Jenny and Paul are talented at initial interviews, James and Caroline are good at finding critical evidence in a large mass of medical records, Mark and Paul at handling hearings, Mark at Appeals Council work, and Paul, with the help of our paralegal Deb Dempsey, at District Court work.
+Paul is talented at initial interviews, Caroline is good at finding critical evidence in a large mass of medical records, Mark and Paul at handling hearings, Mark at Appeals Council work, and Paul, with the help of our paralegal Deb Dempsey, at District Court work.
 In the typical case 3 or 4 lawyers would worry about different aspects of your case, and you would be assigned an experienced paralegal who works closely with them and you throughout the case.
 We typically talk among ourselves about each case many times.

+One of our central philosophies is to develop our cases vigorously.
 Though it varies a lot depending on the case, our typical case strategy is to develop a tentative theory, gather all medical evidence, adjust the theory, and try to gather the evidence to prove disability.
-For most impairments, we try to document your claim with objective data, to make sure you develop consistent treatment records, and to get a clear statement of disability from at least one doctor.
+For most impairments, we try to document your claim with hard objective data, to make sure you develop consistent treatment records, and to get a clear statement of disability from at least one doctor.

 We are not interested in winning cases for anyone who is not in fact disabled, which tends to protect our credibility, and thus benefit you if you are in fact disabled.

-If you live in North or South Carolina, we will be happy to speak to you personally if you have questions, and probably to represent you when you first file a claim, or if you are turned down in a claim for social security disability or SSI.
-We will also help you with worker’s compensation in South Carolina only.
+If you are disabled, and if you live in North or South Carolina, we will be happy to speak to you personally if you have questions, and probably to represent you when you first file a claim, or if you are turned down at any level in a claim for Social Security disability or SSI.

-If you live in other parts of the country, click here for help finding an attorney.
+If you live in other parts of the country we can often help.
+For details, click here for help finding an attorney.

-We try to give some guidance to our clients to help them benefit from other sources of assistance, such as the worker’s compensation system, the vocational rehabilitation system, veteran’s programs, the food stamp system, long term disability policies, claims under the Americans with Disabilities Act, the Medicare and Medicaid programs, health insurance programs including continuation of insurance under the COBRA act, sources of free medical treatment and free medication, and other community resources.
+In addition to developing your case as outlined above, we will try to give you some guidance to help them benefit from other sources of assistance, such as the worker’s compensation system, the vocational rehabilitation system, veteran’s programs, the food stamp system, long term disability policies, claims under the Americans with Disabilities Act, the Medicare and Medicaid programs, health insurance programs including continuation of insurance under the COBRA act, sources of free medical treatment and free medication, and other community resources.